urban-plumber/urban-plumber.github.io/index.md

 ## Scope

-The project has two phases:
+The project has two model evaluation phases:

 - Phase 1. a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
 Initial submissions are due 31 August 2020.
 - Phase 2. a multi-site evaluation across a range of increasingly urbanised sites.

+A preliminary phase to collect, harmonise and gap fill urban flux tower data has concluded.
+[Observational and site information can be accessed here](sites.md).

 ## Outputs